 The aggregate emoluments of the Directors of the Company were borne by related Group undertakings.
 The value of Directors' emoluments is based upon the apportionment of time spent providing qualifying services both as Directors for the Company and as Directors of the Company's subsidiary undertakings.
-No apportionment is made to companies where Directors are deemed to spend an inconsequential amount of time providing qualifying services.
+Of the aggregate emoluments received from the Group by the Directors of the Company, no amounts were allocated to the Company (2023: Nil).
+Having considered the services performed within the Group, the Directors have concluded that they received no incremental emoluments for qualifying services as Directors of the Company (2023: Nil).

-No director (2022: none) was entitled to retirement funds under defined benefit pension schemes.
-Contributions were made to defined contribution pension schemes on behalf of 3 Directors in 2023 (2022: 2).
-3 directors (2022: none) exercised share options during the year.
-3 directors (2022: 4) were entitled to shares under M&G plc's main long-term incentive scheme.
+1 Director (2023:1) was entitled to retirement funds under defined benefit pension schemes.
+Contributions were made to defined contribution pension schemes on behalf of 3 Directors in 2024 (2023:3).
+4 Directors (2023: 3) exercised share options during the year.
+4 Directors (2023:5) were entitled to shares under M&G plc's main long-term incentive scheme.